vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 }
 ```

-Paths to the fields are separated by dots.
-The above code will extract the value of the field `deep.nested.field` from the JSON-formatted string, compare it with `42`.
+In the example above, the function extracts the value of the field `deep.nested.field` from the JSON string below and checks if it equals `42`.

 ```json
 {